G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/create-and-configure-volumes.md

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/volumes/create-and-configure-volumes/new-volume-volumes-page.png" alt="Dialog with options for configuring new volume" width="75%">

 4\.
-Specify how many GiB of disk space you need.
+Specify how many GB of disk space you need.
 If it exceeds your current limit, [send a request for quota increase](https://gcore.com/docs/cloud/getting-started/request-a-quota-increase#how-to-send-a-request).

 5\.
-Select [volume type](https://gcore.com/docs/cloud/virtual-instances/volumes/about-volumes#available-volume-types).
+Select the [volume type](https://gcore.com/docs/cloud/virtual-instances/volumes/about-volumes#available-volume-types).
 Faster volume types are designed for latency-sensitive transactional operations and storing critical data.
 Slower volumes are more suitable for archived or non-critical data and for less frequent operations.

 6\.
 (Optional) Attach the volume to an instance.
-Consider that a volume can only be used in the same region where an instance is created.
+A volume can only be used in the same region as its instance.

 7\.
-Enter volume name.
+Create a name for the volume.
 You can use Latin letters, numbers, underscores, spaces, and dots.
 The name should be between 3 and 63 characters long.

 <alert-element type="tip" title="Tip">

-When you add volumes via Customer Portal or API, you don’t have to keep volume names consistent in the operating system (like sda, sdb, or sdc).
+When you add volumes via the Gcore Customer Portal or API, you don’t have to keep volume names consistent in the operating system (like sda, sdb, or sdc).
 We recommend using Universally Unique Identifiers (UUID) instead of names for OS operations.

 </alert-element>